RockefellerArchiveCenter/archivematica-local/appendix.md

 *  If PREMIS _act_ = Disseminate and PREMIS _restriction_ = Conditional, Publish = FALSE
 *  If PREMIS _act_ = Disseminate and PREMIS _restriction_ = Disallow, Publish = FALSE

+## FPR Customatizations

+The following customizations have been added to the Format Policy Registry (the "Preservation Planning" tab):

+### Characterization Rules

+*  ffprobe and MediaInfo should be disables for JPG and TIFF files, as ExifTool is sufficient for characterizing these formats